 We live in a time where the old world order is rapidly changing.
 The rise of robotics and intelligent computer systems make jobs obsolete, while technology gives rise to novel employment opportunities.
 A new generation of successful entrepreneurs from countries such as China, India, and Poland is changing the landscape of business.
 The principal constraint on business growth used to be a lack of physical capital, but insufficient access to intellectual capital and skilled workers is rapidly becoming the new key obstacle.

 For centuries, Europe led the world in skills, innovation, entrepreneurship, and industrial growth.
 How can we make sure that Europe continues to prosper in the 21st century?
 How can a new industrial renaissance pave the way for more jobs, technologies, and exports?
 These are questions that ECEPR, a pan-European public policy think tank, aims to tackle.

 Nima Sanandaji, President

 Gabriel Heller Sahlgren, Academic Advisor

-Gabriel Heller Sahlgren is academic advisor at ECEPR.
-He is also research director at the Centre for Education Economics (CfEE), an affiliated research fellow at the Research Institute of Industrial Economics in Stockholm, Sweden, and a PhD student at the London School of Economics.
+Dr Gabriel Heller Sahlgren is academic advisor at ECEPR.
+He is also a research fellow at the Research Institute of Industrial Economics in Stockholm, Sweden and a visiting fellow at the London School of Economics.
 He is the author of numerous publications on issues relating to applied microeconomics, which have featured in media worldwide.